manyducksco/borf/packages/client/README.md

   return $(
     "ul",

-    // Render one <li> for each item in $list.
+    // Render once for each item in $list.
 Updates when $list changes.
     $.each($list, ($, self) => {
       // Components in an each have unique keys.
 In this case we're just using the position in the list. self.key = self.map("@index");